Divyaraj015-dot/git-documentation/README.md

 ## 🌱 Git Branching Concepts ##
-🔹 What is a Branch?
+🔹 What is a Branch?This is the first line.<br>
+    This is the second line.

    A Git branch is a parallel version of your project.
 It allows you to develop features, fix bugs, or experiment without affecting the main codebase.
 Branches provide a safe and organized workflow for both individuals and teams.

 🔹 Parent Branch.